SimonSchirber/CompRobotics209as/gridworld_week2/EC/README.md

 The script lists/defines:
 - All states, which is equivalent to every spot on the grid
 - All transitions, which are mathematically defined as [State, action, State] and include transitions that have non-zero probability
-- Harmoni mean distance h from ice cream stores
+- Harmonic mean distance (H) from ice cream stores
 - Number of possible transitions: 3125
 - Number of non-zero probabilty transitions: 73 (around 2.3% of transitions non-zero probability)
 - Which transition user attempted, if there was a barrier, if there was an error in transition causing an uninteneded transition (caused by uncertainity in transitions, set prob_error to 0 if desired to have no erri)